rpsantosa/dreamtf/README.md

  fasta-get-markov ../annotations/hg19.genome.fa hg19markov.bkg
 ```

-Running Machine Learning and genereting file to submit
+Running Machine Learning and Genereting File to Submit
 ------------------------------------------------------

 At this point, everything shoud work fine, generating the file to submit in the respective **tf** directory: